-Indian all-electric commercial original equipment manufacturer (OEM) EVage on Friday said it has raised $28 million from US-based venture capital firm RedBlue Capital.
+Indian all-electric commercial original equipment manufacturer (OEM) EVage on Friday said it had raised $28 million from US-based venture capital firm RedBlue Capital.

-Founded in 2014, Evage in India is supplying EV trucks to major delivery fleets such as Amazon India’s Delivery Service Partner.
+Established in 2014, Evage in India supplies EV trucks to major delivery fleets such as Amazon India’s Delivery Service Partner.

 “When we pioneered our highly adaptive and modular multi-vehicle platform in 2014, it was a journey into the unknown.
 The success of new global OEMs and their impact on electrifying transport in the US and Europe is a testament to what we can do in India and other price-sensitive countries,” said Inderveer Singh, Founder, and CEO, EVage.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 EVage has developed a platform for industry-ready electric vehicles that exceed the quality of comparable options available in India and other emerging markets at a far lower cost basis, passing on the significant total cost of ownership (TCO) savings to its customers.